ryans2014/MtLib/README.md

 template<typename T>
 void ThreadPool::Delete(T* t);
 ```
 * Destroy a data structure by pooled thread.
 This template takes a pointer, call delete on the pooled thread.
-To delete a object owned by a std::unique_ptr<T>, there are two ways:
+To delete an object owned by a std::unique_ptr<T>, there are two ways:

   * call ThreadPool::Delete from T's destructor and let the unique pointer go out of scope as normal